Virginia Tech® home

 Procedures

-The hearing is chaired by the Chair, and procedures are detailed below under "Order of Events."
+The hearing is facilitated by the GHS Chair, and procedures are detailed below under "Order of Events."

 For more information on the Review Panel, please see Article IV of the GHS Constitution.